jowilf/sqlalchemy-file/README.md

 ## Related projects and inspirations

 * [Depot: ](https://github.com/amol-/depot) When I was looking for a library like this, depot was the best I saw.
-But it supports few storage backend, doesn't support multiple files, doesn't work with [SQLModel](https://github.com/tiangolo/sqlmodel) and doesn't provide a way to validate files.
+But it offers less storage backend, doesn't support multiple files and doesn't work with [SQLModel](https://github.com/tiangolo/sqlmodel).
 This project inspired **SQLAlchemy-file** extensively and some features are implemented the same.